Who Can Enroll?

 Restrictions | Permission to Enroll

 Many of our courses and certificate programs are restricted, requiring you to apply for admission and obtain permission to enroll (PTE).
 The course description usually describes the minimum requirements for admission.
 To request PTE add the course to your cart and complete the checkout process or call the Enrollment Office at (310) 825-9971.
 You may be subject to a nominal application fee.
-If granted, you will be contacted and provided with full enrollment instructions at which time you will be subject to fees in effect at that time.
+If approval is granted, you will be contacted and provided instructions on how to complete your enrollment and submit payment.

 You may attend, without charge, the first scheduled class in a course of 6 or more meetings—unless otherwise stated in the course listing and only if space/enrollment limitations permit.
 Visitors are not permitted at single-admission, weekend, or online courses.
 Before visiting, call (310) 825-9971 to see if the course has closed.
 Visitors are not permitted at single-admission, weekend, or online courses.
 Visitors with disabilities should call UCLA Extension Services for Students with Disabilities at (310) 825-7851 for access and parking information.